Sayed94h/aqyanoos/README.md

 Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.texteditor).

-This app helps you read, edit and create text based files.

 This app is a great text editor or notepad for Android devices.
+It's fully customizable.
+You can change the font size, color, font family, text direction and alignment, bold, italic, underlined, you can set paddings, you can change the background color of the Text Editor,...and much more.
+Install the app and explore it by yourself.
+Enjoy and have fun!

 ### 5. Fake Camera Detector

 Check the app on Google Play by clicking [here](https://play.google.com/store/apps/details?id=com.aqyanoos.fakecameradetector).

-This Android App can detect how many cameras are there on your smartphone so that you know if any of those cameras on your devics is fake or real.
+This Android App can detect how many cameras are there on your smartphone so that you know if any of those cameras on your devices is fake or real.
 This App detects all physical and logical cameras so don't be shocked if you see a big number.

 #### github page link: